0xh3xa/0xh3xa.github.io/_posts/ctf/2025-03-21-picoctf-quantum-scrambler.md

 date: Mar 21, 2025
 ---

-Today, we're diving into the picoCTF challenge: `Quantum Scrambler`.
+Today, we're diving into the picoCTF challenge: `Quantum Scrambler` 2025.
 Let's break it down step by step.

 ![alt text](/assets/images/posts/ctf/picoctf-quantum-scrambler/ctf-image.png)

-### Understanding the Source Code and Solution
+## 📊 Challenge Overview

 The provided Python script reads the contents of a flag.txt file, where each hex value is converted into a corresponding character to reveal the flag.

+## 🔑 Solution

 To obtain the `flag.txt` file, you need to connect to the server using netcat with the following command: